 While scars are visible everywhere today and some tensions remain, the Old City has undergone extensive reparations, and an international effort saw the rebuilding of Stari Most, which officially reopened on 23 July 2004.

 Bosnia and Herzegovina is currently undergoing one of the fastest tourism growth rates in the world, and Mostar in particular has seen as influx of daytrippers and overnight visitors from Croatia, with the extremely popular destinations of Dubrovnik and Split only a few hours away.

 Mostar has a lot going for it, from its charming Old City and unbeatable bridge views to its ancient mosques and eclectic mix of people.
 It is more budget-friendly than neighboring Croatia, and offers visitors a taste of southeastern European Muslim culture and the opportunity to gain a deeper understanding of the worst tragedy in the Europe since WWII.
 Last but not least, the region’s cuisine and locally produced wine & beer is nothing short of exceptional.

-Like so many others, we visited Mostar as a side trip from Croatia in our Balkans family trip.
+Like so many others, we visited Mostar as a side trip on our Croatia family trip.
 After stops in Istanbul, Kotor, Perast, and Dubrovnik, we rented a car here on RentalCars.com and drove from Dubrovnik to Mostar, after that continuing to destinations further north in Croatia, Lake Bled in Slovenia, Salzburg and Innsbruck, Austria with our kids.